twbs/blog/_posts/2012-04-24-bootstrap-2-0-3-released.md

     - Remove unnecessary duplicate help text in first example
     - Added mention of required `input` class, `.search-query`, for the search form variation
     - Removed incorrect mention of form fields being `display: block;` to start as fields are `inline-block` to start.
-- Added mention of `data-target` attribute for the dropdowns javascript plugin to show how to keep custom URLs intact on links with `.dropdown-toggle` class.
+- Added mention of `data-target` attribute for the dropdowns JavaScript plugin to show how to keep custom URLs intact on links with `.dropdown-toggle` class.
 - Updated the Kippt screenshot on the homepage to reflect their recent responsive redesign and upgrade to 2.0.2.

 -----